fivetran/dbt_mixpanel/README.md

 ### Custom Columns
 Out of the box, this package will select the [default columns collected by Mixpanel](https://help.mixpanel.com/hc/en-us/articles/115004613766-What-properties-do-Mixpanel-s-libraries-store-by-default-).
 However, it's likely that you have custom properties or columns that would be helpful to have in the the `mixpanel_event` model.

-If there are **properties** in your `mixpanel.event.properties` JSON blob that you'd like to pivot out into columns, add the following variable to your `dbt_project.yml` file:
+If there are properties in the `mixpanel.event.properties` JSON blob that you'd like to pivot out into columns, add the following variable to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml